 When we think weights, muscle and bulk are usually what come to mind.
 For most men, this is what gives weights their appeal.
 It’s also why you’ll find the weight section of the gym flooded with men.
 Muscle and bulk, however, are usually not on a woman’s list of fitness goals, which is why that same weight section is only lightly sprinkled with women.
 Studies show, however, that the correlation between weightlifting, women, and bulkiness, is a myth.
-Women should, in fact, incorporate weights into their workouts, as they are an essential factor in losing weight.
+Women should, in fact, incorporate weights into their workouts, as they are an essential factor in losing weight and there are many benefits of resistance training.
 You can pick up those weights without the fear of looking like fitness magazine bodybuilders – and get beautiful, bulk-free arms and legs.
 Here’s how:

 Combine your weight training with other exercises.
 So, what is resistance training anyway?
 Weights focus on the muscle, while cardio helps burn fat and lose weight.
 Thus, the combination of the two will cancel out the ‘bulking’ and muscle building process.
 Exercises such as yoga, Pilates, Zumba, and barre classes will certainly increase your flexibility and improve your posture – making you feel leaner and longer.
 Weights, on the other hand, don’t just give the illusion of lengthening your muscles.
 They actually, truly do make them longer.
 And what does that mean?
 Using weights along with the aforementioned exercises will definitely give you the long, beautiful body you want.